kenchris/lit-element/README.md

 `lit-element` accomplishes this by integrating [lit-html](https://github.com/PolymerLabs/lit-html) and has the following features:
 * Depends on ES modules and Web Components (polyfills can also be used)
 * Quite small (around 1kB compressed), with only a dependency on [lit-html](https://github.com/PolymerLabs/lit-html)
+* Works great with TypeScript with additional features such as decorators.
 * Good test coverage
 * Easy rendering by implementing ```render()``` methods
   * DOM updates are batched and rendered asynchronously